Nights Spent at Marinas

-The purpose of the survey is to supply information on overnight visiting yachts and yachtsmen and guest nights spent in marinas and to identify the most popular marina areas in Denmark.
+The purpose of the survey Overnight stays in marinas is to supply information on overnight visiting yachts and yachtsmen and guest nights spent in marinas and to identify the most popular marina areas in Denmark.
 The survey is collected on a voluntary basis and made in collaboration with VisitDenmark.
 The survey has been compiled since 1992.
 The survey went from mandatory to voluntary in 2004 which has had an impact on the response rate and thus also the comparability over time.
-Furthermore, the factor used to estimate number of nights spent, was adjusted in 2007, and the comparability before 2007 and after has been affected as a consequence thereof.

 The survey is of interest for accommodation businesses that are able to compare their own development in nights spent with the general trend in the industry.
 In general, the survey can be used as an indicator that tells something about the society and the economic situation.